lunow/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser

+Hard coded version of the inAppBrowser plugin to adjust to my custom size

 This plugin provides a web browser view that displays when calling `cordova.InAppBrowser.open()`.

     var ref = cordova.InAppBrowser.open('http://apache.org', '_blank', 'location=yes');